sqlxpert/lights-off-aws/README.md

 ### Multi-Account, Multi-Region (CloudFormation StackSet)

 For reliability, Lights Off works completely independently in each AWS account+region combination.
-To deploy to multiple regions and or AWS accounts,
+To deploy to multiple regions and/or AWS accounts,

 1. Delete any standalone Lights Off CloudFormation _stacks_ in the target AWS accounts and regions.